Configure widget settings

 Choose from several graph display types, depending on the widget type.

 In the General tab, you select the graph type: Current Status, a summary graph, or Status Over Time, a trend-based graph.
-The Display tab shows only the available graphs for the selected graph type.
+The Display tab shows only the available display types for the selected graph type.

 For all graph types, a standard bar chart.